cerebrium/dtn/README.md

 - Maintaining the assets as a hashmap would take O(m) off the runtime of this route (also would reduce space complexity).
 Pre-processing this data then (with a bunch more assets would become more important as well) would be the first step.
 - Looping through each lightning strike is also non-ideal, but in production I would assume that this route would be hit for each strike, so pre-processing of lightning can't actually happen.
 This said, each strike would have to be visited at least once, so not sure how best to optimize the lightning data.

+OTHER THOUGHTS:
+1. I checked that there were no duplicate assets at a single quadkey.
+If there were, the current solution would not work.
+Instead of a hashmap -> asset relationship, I would need a hashmap -> array.
+When key matches quadkey, loop through the array of assets and alert for each.
+This would increase the runtime to at worst O(m) in the lookup stage.
+Due to each assets having to be looped over for each quadkay match, removing the quadkey from the hashmap instead of adding a visited property to the asset would be the faster approach.